Cozy Peach Kitchen

 Instructions

-• To make the galette crust: mix together the dry ingredients (flour, salt).
-Using a pastry cutter or your fingers, cut in the cubes of butter until they are crumbly and pea sized.
-Mix in the ice cold water one tablespoon at a time, stirring with a wooden spoon until a cohesive ball of dough forms.
-Let rest in the fridge for 30 minutes.
+• Mix in the ice-cold water one tablespoon at a time, stirring with a wooden spoon until a cohesive ball of dough forms.
+The dough will still be slightly crumbly, that's okay.
+Wrap tightly in plastic wrap and let rest in the fridge for 30 minutes.

 • Preheat the oven to 425°F.

-• On a lightly floured surface, roll out the pastry dough into a 12 inch circle.
+• On a lightly floured surface, roll out the pastry dough into a 12-inch circle.
 Place on a parchment paper lined sheet pan or on a preheated pizza stone.

 Calories: 196kcalCarbohydrates: 4gProtein: 1gFat: 20gSaturated Fat: 10gCholesterol: 40mgSodium: 204mgPotassium: 185mgSugar: 1gVitamin A: 900IUVitamin C: 20.2mgCalcium: 24mgIron: 0.8mg